-The cliché goes that home is where the heart is.
+The cliché goes that the “home is where the heart is.”
 That may be true, but the home is also where some unwelcome guests tend to make an appearance.
 No, we’re not talking about your annoying relatives who show up at the most inconvenient times.
 We’re talking about dust mites, mold and pet dander.
 Seasonal allergies put a damper on your favorite outdoor activities—don’t let them invade your indoor activities as well.

 A quality air filtration system benefits not only those with seasonal allergies, but those with asthma as well.
 Air filters in central heating and air conditioning units help remove indoor pollutants.
 Here are three ways air filters can improve the quality of indoor air:

-1. Air filtration systems help prevent indoor air pollution.
+1. Air filters help prevent indoor air pollution.

 Did you know that indoor air can be even more polluted than the air outside?
 An air filtration center helps clean indoor air, which is vital if someone in your family has asthma or another lung disease.
 The American Lung Association provides extensive information on some of the most common sources of indoor air pollution and additional tips on how to prevent them.
 A good air filtration system is a part of that strategy.

 Often, outside air pollution has an impact on your inside air, and you may need a different type of filter depending upon the climate of your region.
 Not sure of your climate?
 The U.S. Department of Energy provides handy resources to help you.

 2. Air filters trap many allergens—meaning that that these substances never enter your living space.

 An allergen is any substance that causes an allergic reaction.
 The most common indoor allergens are dust mites, mold and pet dander.
 A mechanical air filter forces air through a mesh that traps these allergens, meaning they never enter your living space.